 Whether your company has one employee or 100, you might be surprised to learn that the most direct route to success may take you all the way around the world.
 That’s because e-commerce and advances in logistics have made global trade easier, faster and more cost-effective for businesses of all sizes – and for the customers they serve.

-For Small Business Week 2019, it’s time to consider how you can harness the power of international trade to take your sales to the next level.
+There’s no better time than the present to consider how you can harness the power of international trade to take your sales to the next level.
 While e-commerce may not be right for every small retail operation, there is a strong chance that your business can benefit by expanding the potential pool of customers across borders through digital channels.

 How can you launch your small business on a global course for success?
-A good place to start is with an upcoming DHL Express webinar on May 14.
+A good place to start is with this DHL Express e-commerce website health assessment and informative eBook.
 An understanding of global markets and how your company’s products fit with consumer interests in different regions is key to the planning process, and the DHL webinar can help you begin – or if you are already selling internationally, the program can help you expand and strengthen your approach.

-In addition to the webinar, here are some key steps that you will need to take in your global journey:
+In addition to the assessment and eBook, here are some key steps that you will need to take in your global journey:

 Research: Your international e-commerce plans must start with an understanding of key markets, including which are best suited to your products and which have the most overall economic promise.
 The International Trade Administration’s Export.gov and the Small Business Administration provide valuable resources and expertise to help.
 Here in the pages of DHL Expressed, we have also reviewed some top global markets.